andrulonis/rebet_frog/README.md

 ./install.sh
 ```

+8. Download YOLOv8x model from [here](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolov8x.pt) and place it in ```~/rebet_ws/src/rebet_frog/config/``` - this limitation comes from the fact that Git LFS cannot be used on forks and the file's size is more than 100MB.

 ## Usage:
 There are myriad launch files which need to be executed.
 No matter which configuration of rebet_frog you want to use the following launch files should be used:
 Make sure you always have the workspace sourced when running these commands (```source ~/rebet_ws/install/setup.bash```).